 Earthly Solution Risk

-Exists as lots of research is happening to keep up with Moore's law.
+Exists, because lots of research is happening to keep up with the Moore's law and economies-of-scale likely favor Earth in the near-term.